metakgp/iit-kgp-network/rpi-express.md

 # Conclusion of this Project

 - The speed of the Wifi from Raspberry Pi is being capped by the Wifi Adapter present in Raspberry Pi 4B.
-- RPi 4B supports both 2.4 Ghz and 5Ghz but a band of both 20 Mhz and 40 Mhz.
+- RPi 4B supports both 2.4 Ghz and 5Ghz; band of both 20 Mhz and 40 Mhz.
 But the porblem is that it doesn't support channel numbers : `34`,`38`,`42`,`46`, etc. which are the `allowed channels to use 40/80 MHz in India`.
 That is why the speed is being capped at 54 Mb/s (Mb - Megabits) becuase we can use only 20MHz here.
 For complete list of allowed channels - [https://en.wikipedia.org/wiki/List_of_WLAN_channels](https://en.wikipedia.org/wiki/List_of_WLAN_channels).
 - Still the speed should have been 100Mbps but it is capped mainly because the Wifi adapter shares the same bus as USB 2.0 ( according to some articles )
 - Possible Solution : **Buy a USB 3.0 Wireless adapter which supports `AP (Access Point) Mode`, `802.11ac` and `40 MHz` at least.**